 - 10.6.1 The onus is on the student to declare the receipt of any outside bursaries/loans when applying for a DUT scholarship in the first instance.
-Failure to do this could result in any future scholarship awards payable to the student being forfeited. - 10.6.2 The remission of fees as described in the above awards does not apply to students who are in receipt of any scholarship or bursary (including NSFAS loans and bursaries), which covers the full amount that the student qualifies for in terms of this policy and which is ear-marked for the payment of tuition fees.
+Failure to do this could result in any future scholarship awards payable to the student being forfeited. - 10.6.2 The remission of fees as described in the above awards does not apply to students who are in receipt of any scholarship or bursary (including second and later year /semester students who achieve an overall pass with distinction (average of 75% and above);

+NSFAS loans and bursaries), which covers the full amount that the student qualifies for in terms of this policy and which is ear-marked for the payment of tuition fees.
 The student is entitled to secure a loan for the balance of tuition fees owing only.
-A merit award is made however, to such students who otherwise meet the criteria for a DUT scholarship award, and this shall take the form of: - 10.6.2.1 A voucher for the sum of R500 for the purchase of academic textbooks, for:
+A merit award is made however, to such students who otherwise meet the criteria for a DUT scholarship award, and this shall take the form of:

+10.6.2.1 A voucher for the sum of R500 for the purchase of academic textbooks, for: